The Idealism Network at present consists of the following philosophers:

 Richard Gaskin (University of Liverpool, UK).
 A central part of Gaskin's work focuses on the doctrine of linguistic idealism, the idea that the world is produced by, and depends on, language.
 Gaskin argues that the dependence of the world on language is a logical and constitutive one, rather than a temporal one.
 Although human language is a purely contingent product of evolution, there is a transcendental sense in which the existence of the world depends on the existence of language—more precisely, on the capacity of language to talk about the world.
 In Gaskin's view the world is constitutively composed of propositions, which are referents of sentences; these propositions contain the ordinary objects of our discourse.
 In The Unity of the Proposition (Oxford, 2008) and Language and World (Routledge, 2020), Gaskin develops the theory of linguistic idealism.

 Thomas Hofweber (University of North Carolina at Chapel Hill, USA).
-Hofweber defends Conceptual Idealism which holds that human conceptual thought constrains, but does not construct, reality as the totality of facts, but not as the totality of things.
+Hofweber defends conceptual idealism which holds that human conceptual thought constrains, but does not construct, reality as the totality of facts, but not as the totality of things.
 This view is developed in "Idealism and the Harmony of Thought and Reality" in Mind 2019, "Conceptual Idealism without Ontological Idealism" in Idealism: new essays in metaphysics (Goldschmidt and Pearce, eds.
-OUP 2017), and in most detail in his forthcoming Idealism and the Harmony of Thought and Reality (OUP 2023).
+OUP 2017), and in most detail in his book Idealism and the Harmony of Thought and Reality (OUP 2023).

 Anton Friedrich Koch (University of Heidelberg, Germany).
 Koch defends what he calls Hermeneutic Realism which holds that human conceptual thought is conservatively, i.e. merely epistemically – in no way invasively or constructively – projected onto reality and makes explicit its logical form, which cannot be grasped receptively with the senses.
 This view is presented, for instance, in “Parallax in Hermeneutic Realism“, in Parallax.
 The Dialectics of Mind and World (ed. by D. Finkelde, S. Žižek and C. Menke, London 2021, 55-68) and has been developed in various monographs, most recently in Hermeneutischer Realismus (Tübingen 2016) and Philosophie und Religion (Stuttgart 2020).